max-breyer/dockerProj/README.md

 ### Set up

-Set the environment variables to be passed into the docker container by filling in the env.list file
+Set the environment variables to be passed into the docker container by filling in the env.list file.

-Build the docker image like
+Build the docker image like:

 ```
 docker build -t my-image .